Bystander and key witness Donald Williams still reckoning with George Floyd's death

 "There should be no sympathy on him or any of the other officers involved," he said.

-Flanked by Floyd's relatives, attorney Ben Crump called Williams up to the podium at a news conference following the verdict.
+Flanked by Floyd's relatives, attorney Ben Crump called Williams up to the lectern at a news conference following the verdict.
 The two men raised their clasped hands in victory.

 "We love you, Donald," said Crump.